Attendee Registration opens December 1st

 In the current landscape of ABA all you have to do is scroll through social media sites like LinkedIn to see countless posts, videos and articles criticizing various aspects of the field.
-The criticism can range from PE involvement, sudden closures of offices, high levels of staff turn over, and even the therapy itself.
+The criticism can range from PE involvement, sudden closures of offices, high levels of staff turnover, and even the therapy itself.
 The message is loud and clear, the current national image of ABA is tarnished.
-During this panel our expert speakers will explore and discuss the value of brand development and its importance to build community, authenticity (both internal and external) and employee loyalty/ retention.
-The diverse panel comes from outside the ABA industry with backgrounds in helping companies speak to their audiences through personal connection.
+During this panel, our expert speakers will explore and discuss the value of brand development and its importance to build community, authenticity (both internal and external), and employee loyalty/ retention.
+The diverse panel comes from outside the ABA industry with backgrounds in helping companies speak to their audiences through a personal connection.
 Applying this mindset and skillset to the work in the ABA industry can be effective in driving greater positive impact for the industry no matter the issue or the size of the organization.
 The panel will lay out methods the audience can adopt to help their agencies with bringing outsiders in and improving their outward message.
 The success they have had with other industries can have practical applications in behavioral health.
 The presentation will be brought to life with meaningful examples both visually and through an engaging conversation around relevant topics that incorporate inclusiveness, community development practices, corporate culture growth and navigating retention through brand.

 Session 4B: Negotiating Reimbursement Rates: Changing the Payor-Provider Narrative from Transactional to Relational

 Co-Presenters: Jonathan Mueller, Ascend Behavior Partners, Element RCM and Rick Loewenstein, TeamGame Advisors